Microscopic quantum description of surface plasmon polaritons: Revealing intrinsic ultrastrong light-matter coupling: Introduction

-Simplified models based on quantizing the PSP polariton field as a single degree of freedom have been introduced~\cite{Tame2008,Archambault2010,Tudela2013}.
-However, PSP polaritons are fundamentally hybrid light-matter excitations, and reducing them to a single degree of freedom requires the introduction of an effective mode length, whose physical interpretation is ambiguous.
-More critically, such models break down in the ultrastrong coupling regime when quantized PSP polaritons are coupled to another quantum degree of freedom~\cite{Hagenmuller2019}.
+Effective models that quantize the PSP polariton field as a single degree of freedom have been proposed~\cite{Tame2008,Archambault2010,Tudela2013}.
+However, PSP polaritons are intrinsically hybrid light-matter excitations, implying that the associated field is not purely transverse but also contains a longitudinal component.
+As a consequence, such effective descriptions cease to be valid in the ultrastrong-coupling regime when quantized PSP polaritons interact with additional quantum degrees of freedom~\cite{Hagenmuller2019}.
 Other approaches that neglect losses have proposed more consistent quantization schemes for PSP polaritons by treating them as hybrid modes~\cite{Alpeggiani,Todorov2014}.
-Nevertheless, the formalism used in Ref.~\cite{Alpeggiani}, based on the minimal coupling representation, requires a priori knowledge of the solution and becomes cumbersome due to the $\textbf{A}^2$ term~\cite{Allard}, which acquires a complicated form as a result of the broken translational symmetry perpendicular to the metal-dielectric interface.
+Nevertheless, the formalism used in Ref.~\cite{Alpeggiani}, based on the minimal coupling representation, requires \textit{a priori} knowledge of the solution and becomes cumbersome due to the $\textbf{A}^2$ term~\cite{Allard}, which acquires a complicated form as a result of the broken translational symmetry perpendicular to the metal-dielectric interface.
 Meanwhile, the approach of Ref.~\cite{Todorov2014} proposes a nonstandard framework in which bulk metal plasma oscillations are coupled self-consistently to a heuristic, geometry-dependent evanescent photon field.

+In this work, we introduce a microscopic quantum description of surface plasmon polaritons valid for arbitrary geometries.
+To retain analytical tractability, we neglect nonradiative losses while preserving the essential physics.
+This guarantees that the model can be consistently extended to describe coupling to additional quantum degrees of freedom beyond the perturbative regime of quantum electrodynamics, without introducing unphysical artifacts.